sunzihan23/tp/docs/UserGuide.md

 ### **Home Page Commands**
 The home page in CodeSphere displays the list of courses that you are currently overseeing and have stored in the application.
+Courses are arranged in order of addition, with the first course added at the top of the course list.

 *![Home Page](images/HomePage.png)*